groboclown/petronia/docs/user-configuration.md

 object.
 It's not simple, and you need to know a bit about programming.
 But, oh, *the power!*

+With Petronia 2.0, you can also write your configuration as a json file.

 ## The Example Configurations